 Conclusion

-Whether you're a man or a woman, young or old, your daily protein requirements for muscle building and strength development depend on a number of factors: body mass, lean mass ratio, training frequency, age, individual goals and metabolic profile.
-Recent studies show that an intake (for men or women) of 1.3 g to 2 g of protein per kilo of body weight is sufficient to promote muscle protein synthesis and thus the maintenance and/or healthy development of muscle mass, without compromising the maintenance of basal metabolic rate.
+Whether you are male or female, young or older, your daily protein requirements for muscle building and strength development depend on many factors: body mass, lean body mass, training frequency, age, individual goals, and metabolic profile.
+Recent studies show that an intake (for men or women) of 1.3 g to 2 g of protein per kilogram of body weight provides enough to promote muscle protein synthesis and therefore the maintenance and/or healthy development of muscle mass, without compromising the maintenance of basal metabolism.

-Protein for bodybuilding can be obtained fromfood (eggs, cottage cheese, fish) or supplements (whey isolate, gainer, casein).
-They should be distributed evenly throughout the day, particularly around training, as well as post-exercise or breakfast proteins to maximize assimilation and muscle fiber repair.
-The choice of protein varies according to specific criteria: male or female, vegetarian diet, occasional or regular athlete...
+Protein for bodybuilding comes fromfood (eggs, cottage cheese, fish) or supplements ( whey isolate, weight gainers, casein).
+It should be spread evenly throughout the day, particularly around training sessions, such as post-workout protein or at breakfast, to maximize its absorption and muscle fiber repair.
+The choice of protein varies according to specific criteria: male or female, vegetarian diet, occasional or regular exercise, etc.

-Consumption in line with requirements entails no health risk for healthy individuals.
-Side-effects such as kidney problems only occur in specific cases, often linked to a pre-existing pathology or an overdose.
-A balanced and varied diet remains the best option for meeting needs without falling into caloric excess and encouraging the accumulation of adipose tissue.
+Consumption tailored to individual needs poses no health risk to healthy individuals.
+Side effects such as kidney problems only occur in specific cases, often linked to a pre-existing condition or overdose.
+A balanced and varied diet remains the best option for meeting your needs without consuming excess calories and promoting the accumulation of adipose tissue.

-There is therefore no single best protein, but a choice to be made according to one's profile, tastes and specific needs.
-If in doubt, enlisting the help of a specialized and competent coach can help you optimize your protein dosage and maintain your daily portion to find the best combination.
+There is therefore no single best protein, but rather a choice to be made based on your profile, tastes, and specific needs.
+If in doubt, seeking the help of a specialized and competent coach can help you optimize your protein intake and maintain your daily portion to find the best combination.

 Sources